stefmolin/data-morph/docs/cli.rst

     $ data-morph --start-shape panda --target-shape star

-2. Morph the panda shape into all available target shapes:
+2. Morph the panda shape into all available target shapes distributing the work to as many worker processes as possible:

    .. code-block:: console

-    $ data-morph --start-shape panda --target-shape all
+    $ data-morph --start-shape panda --target-shape all --workers 0

 3. Morph the cat, dog, and panda shapes into the circle and slant_down shapes: